blinken/amz_sp_api/lib/vendor-direct-fulfillment-inventory-api-model/docs/UpdateInventoryApi.md

 body = AmzSpApi::VendorDirectFulfillmentInventoryApiModel::SubmitInventoryUpdateRequest.new # SubmitInventoryUpdateRequest |

-warehouse_id = "warehouse_id_example" # String | Identifier for the warehouse for which to update inventory.
+warehouse_id = 'warehouse_id_example' # String | Identifier for the warehouse for which to update inventory.

 begin